famedly/famedly-nixos/README.md

-# Famedly NixOS flake
+# Famedly NixOS module

-This is a flake for setting up basic system configuration to conform with our ISMS on NixOS!
+This is a module for setting up basic system configuration to conform with our ISMS on NixOS!

 ## Usage